Best Hawaii Beaches for Tweens (Ages 8-12)

 Beaches with enough adventure to keep tweens off their screens, from beginner surf breaks to snorkeling reefs and boogie boarding shores.

 The tween years are a sweet spot for Hawaii beach trips.
-Your kids are old enough to swim, snorkel, and try boogie boarding, but they still want to hang out with you - at least most of the time.
+Your kids are old enough to swim, snorkel, and try boogie boarding, but they still want to hang out with you.
+Mostly.
 The key is picking beaches that offer enough action and discovery to compete with the siren call of their devices.
-These are the beaches where my tweens have voluntarily put their screens away and actually said "this is awesome."
+These are the beaches where my kids voluntarily put their screens away and actually said "this is awesome."

 What Tweens Want in a Beach

 Forget the calm, protected lagoons that worked when they were five.
 Tweens want some waves to play in, fish to spot, rocks to explore, and a little bit of adventure.
 They can handle moderate surf and are usually strong enough swimmers for beginning snorkeling.
-But they still need beaches with lifeguards and manageable conditions - this is not the time for big wave territory.
+They still need beaches with lifeguards and manageable conditions.
+This is not the time for big wave territory.
 A good UPF 50+ rash guard keeps them protected during hours of water time without the sunscreen reapplication battle.

 Oahu Beaches for Tweens